nonplayer/hammercrawl/hc_complete_rules.md

 You can cast any spell you have memorized.
 To do so, simply choose the spell and follow the rules of that spell.
 Many spells won't require the caster to make any dice rolls, although many will have saving throws that the target must make in order to resist the effects.

 Upon casting, you forget it for the rest of the day.
-If you do not wish to forget it, you can instead choose to lose a number of other spells instead, provided their total level cost is equal to or greater than that of the spell that you just cast.
+If you do not wish to forget it, you can instead choose to lose a number of other memorized spells, provided their total level cost is equal to or greater than that of the spell that you just cast.

 ### Learning New Spells